gavinrozzi/grwebsite/content/home/about.md

 +++

 # About Gavin Rozzi
-<strong>Gavin Rozzi</strong> is an independent journalist who has created several successful local news websites and investigative journalism platforms serving New Jersey.
-His political news website <a href="https://politicsoc.com/">Ocean County Politics</a> has been known for uncovering details about investigations of political leaders in Ocean County, NJ.
+<strong>Gavin Rozzi</strong> is an independent journalist & web developer who has created several successful local news websites and investigative journalism platforms serving New Jersey.

+His political news website <a href="https://politicsoc.com/">Ocean County Politics</a> quickly became a "must read" for  has been known for uncovering details about investigations of public officials in Ocean County, NJ.

 Rozzi's second web project, <a href="https://jerseyleaks.org/">JerseyLeaks</a>, a whistleblowing platform operated in collaboration with other journalists, uses encryption to provide anonymity to sources seeking to blow the whistle on matters of public corruption.
-This platform has helped multiple journalists securely interact with anonymous sources.
+This platform has helped multiple journalists securely interact with anonymous sources and disseminate materials provided by them.

-His latest statewide New Jersey transparency website, <a href="https://opramachine.com/">OPRAmachine</a>, is a freedom of information portal that allows anybody to easily request public documents from state and local governmental agencies under the New Jersey Open Public Records Act (OPRA).
-The site is saving taxpayer resources while substantially increasing government transparency by making the site's entire archive of public documents & requests freely available and searchable online.
+In 2017 he launched <a href="https://opramachine.com/">OPRAmachine</a>, a statewide freedom of information portal and the first website of its kind to serve the entire state of New Jersey.
+The website allows anybody to easily request public documents from state and local governmental agencies under the New Jersey Open Public Records Act (OPRA).

+Since its inception, OPRAmachine has developed into New Jersey' largest archive of state, local & county public documents, making its entire archive of documents available to the public.